hapax/hapax.github.io/assets/teaching.md

 but the vagueness of the 2018 recommendations suggests that curricular change is a ways off.)

-## The way of beauty
+## Paths: beauty

-To conclude my little manifesto, I want to suggest a couple of directions out of the scrubland.
+To conclude my little manifesto, I want to suggest two directions out of the scrubland.
+I will give concrete examples, based on the (randomly selected) snippet of calculus above.
+This is a final year topic, and my examples will be designed for final year students.
+But I will provide a couple of earlier-year treatments to provide evidence that forays into the mathematical world with earlier-year students is also possible.

-The first is the path of *pure mathematics*: this way lies abstraction, generalisation, proof, and most importantly, *beauty*.
+The first path is *pure mathematics*, the realm of abstraction, generalisation, proof, and most importantly, *beauty*.
 Aesthetic considerations are famously important to pure mathematicians.
 The philosopher Bertrand Russell said that pure maths had a "beauty cold